-T-Mobile to begin throttling heavy data users on October 16thAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile to begin throttling heavy data users on October 16thAlex Wagner - Editorial Director of News and Content

 As we move to faster network speeds and more data-hungry smartphones, carriers are switching or considering switching to tiered data plans and eliminating the traditional unlimited data offering, much to the chagrin heavy data users everywhere.
 AT&T has already made the switch, Verizon has said that it's coming, and Sprint is considering the move, as well.
 What about good ol' T-Mobile?
 The No. 4 carrier has announced that, beginning on October 16th, they'll be throttling the speeds of customers that exceed 5 GB of data per month.
 As you can see in the announcement below, T-Mo will inform you if you exceed 5 GB and then slow your speeds, which will be set by the device type.
 Once a customer's new billing cycle begins, it'll be full speed ahead once again!